wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

    - Complex complexity value typically represents less than 1% of applications.

-4. Click on **plantsByWebSphereee6.ear** which will expand the analysis
+4. Click **plantsByWebSphereee6.ear** which will expand the analysis

     ![A screenshot of a computer Description automatically generated](./images/media/image108.png)